-social) shows that participants' individual search distance (the Euclidian distance from their previous choice) significantly decreased as previous individual reward increased (-6.95; Highest Density Interval [-7.24, -6.67]; Fig. 3c, black line).
-This is rational given the spatial correlations in the environment, and is consistent with predictions of all candidate models.
-However, they did not only show this tendency for individual, but also for social information: when another participant earned a high reward in the previous trial, they searched closer to this participant's position (-4.22 [-4.61, -3.88]; Fig. 3c blue line).
+This social clustering may have stemmed from a tendency to approach other participants who have earned a high reward in the previous trial.
+A regression of search distance over previous reward by information source (individual or social) shows that participants' individual search distance (the Euclidian distance from their previous choice) significantly decreased as previous individual reward increased (-6.95; Highest Density Interval [-7.24, -6.67]; Fig. 3C, black line).
+This is rational given the spatial correlations in the environment and is consistent with predictions of all candidate models.
+However, they did not only show this tendency for individual, but also for social information: When another participant earned a high reward in the previous trial, they searched closer to this participant's position (-4.22[-4.61, -3.88]; Fig. 3C blue line).
 It is worth noting that this effect of social reward on search distance is significantly lower than the effect of individual information (2.73 [2.63, 2.79]), reflecting the lower reliability of social information compared to individual information.

 This value-sensitive social information use is in line with predictions made by VS and SG, which integrate social information based on their value.
-On the other hand, it does not match predictions made by AS or DB: AS predicts no reliance on social information at all, with social search distances at roughly chance level (5.75), while DB would predict low social search distance regardless of previous social reward.
+On the other hand, it does not match predictions made by AS or DB: AS predicts no reliance on social information at all, with social search distances at roughly chance level (5.75), while DB would predict lower social search distance regardless of previous social reward (SI Appendix, Fig. S14C).

-Further teasing apart the model predictions about social search distance, we consider the distinction of imitation (search distance = 0) vs. "innovation" (building on someone else's choice, search distance = 1; Fig. 3d).
-VS predicts value-sensitive imitation, that is, an increase of imitation rate as previous social reward increases, which we find in a linear model of social search distance frequency (0.04, 95%-CI: [0.03,0.05], p < .001).
-However, this effect was even stronger for innovation (0.08, 95%-CI: [0.06,0.10], p < .001), which only SG, the only model generalizing social information, could explain.
+Further teasing apart the model predictions about social search distance, we consider the distinction of imitation (search distance = 0) vs. "innovation" (building on someone else's choice, search distance = 1; Fig. 3D).
+VS predicts value-sensitive imitation, that is, an increase of imitation rate as previous social reward increases, which we find in a linear model of social search distance frequency (0.04, 95%-CI: [0.03, 0.05], P < 0.001).
+However, this effect was even stronger for innovation (0.08, 95%-CI: [0.06, 0.10], P < 0.001), which only SG, the only model generalizing social information, could explain (SI Appendix, Fig. S14D).